 Famous Players Providing Descriptive Video Service/Rear-Window Captioning – Completed November 2002

-A long time ago, Famous Players Theatres began offering audio amplification for people with hearing impairments and accessible venues for people using mobility aids.
+Famous Players Theatres began offering audio amplification for people with hearing impairments and accessible venues for people using mobility aids.
 However, the needs of persons with sight loss and that of persons who were deaf were completely overlooked.
 Over several conversations with the President/CEO of Famous Players’ our advocacy efforts resulted in the installation of both rear-window captioning and descriptive video services (RWC/DVS).
-These two features have greatly enhanced the entertainment experience for both totally deaf and sight-impaired consumers.
-Now, a group of totally blind friends can enjoy a movie together without requiring a sighted person to describe the body language, facial expressions, scenery or other visual elements appearing on-screen.
+These two features have greatly enhanced the entertainment experience for those who are totally deaf and for persons with sight loss.
+Now a group of blind friends can enjoy a movie together without requiring a sighted person to describe the body language, facial expressions, scenery or other visual elements appearing on-screen.
 As Cineplex Entertainment is now the primary (but not the only) provider of motion picture entertainment, Access for Sight Impaired Consumers is conducting regular communications with the executive management team at Cineplex Entertainment.
 They are in the process of upgrading their digitally-equipped theatres preparing to offer RWC/DVS services through the new CaptiView captioning® systems for those with hearing impairments.
 Fidelio®, the latest in described video technology, was recently made available to persons with sight loss.